-Helicopters use helipads as they provide a clear area for approach, landing and departures.
+Helicopters use helipads as they provide a clear area for approach, landing, and departure.
 Most helipads are surveyed to ensure the areas around the pad are cleared of obstacles and obstructions or those obstructions are lit with lights or marked for pilots to see.
 Helipads are also kept free of debris.

-Helipads are most commonly found at hopsitals, building rooftops, city heliports and luxury premises.
+Helipads are most commonly found at hospitals, building rooftops, city heliports, and luxury premises.
 Having a designated area for helicopters to operate to and from keeps the risk associated with helicopters to a minimum.